This article provides answers for InVision V7

 To replace multiple screens in InVision V7:

-- On the main screens page, click Add screens.
+On the screens overview page, click the Add Screens button and then click Upload screens.
+The Finder window opens.

 To replace screens previously uploaded as PDFs, you'll need to upload via source files.
 This will initially sync all screens of the PDF and subsequently will sync only the pages in the PDF that have been updated.
 Comments and hotspots should all remain in place.

 To learn more about replacing screens, see this article: Replacing screens in an InVision V7 prototype.